 This modern take on the 'city symphony' is a striking portrait of Brighton in all its campaigning and bohemian glory set to a sumptuous orchestral score.
-Bohemian and activist pasts and presents cross-fade; the everyday and the carnivalesque are thrown into relief by the textures, rhythms and tones of music and montage.
+Darting between past and present, the everyday and the carnivalesque are thrown into relief by the textures, rhythms and tones of music and montage.
 A commission for the 50th Brighton Festival, 2016.

 The Deptford Cinema 39 Deptford Broadway, Lewisham, London SE8 4PQ - Tuesday 15 May 2018, 7pm (Doors: 6.30)

 Brighton Fringe Festival - Unitarian Church, New Road, Brighton - June Ist 2018

 Latest Music Bar, 14 Manchester Street, Brighton - Sunday 18 February 2018, 8pm with q and a.
 Doors 7pm Media Convergence Research Centre, Bath Spa University June 2017